hero media

 Best for: Pork katsu and shave ice kakigori.

-Zacharay Tan is the founder and executive chef behind Devon Hospitality Group, home to cult Sydney venues like Devon Cafe, Dopa Donburi and Bistro Nido.
-The concept behind Dopa Donburi is that it’s a modern Japanese fast-casual restaurant that specialises in donburi (Japanese rice bowls) and decadent desserts.
+Zacharay Tan is the founder of Devon Hospitality Group, home to cult Sydney venues like Devon Cafe, Dopa Donburi and Bistro Nido.
+Dopa Donburi is a modern Japanese fast-casual restaurant that specialises in donburi (Japanese rice bowls) and decadent desserts.
 Increase your average stride length when you’re being shown to your table so you can dial up the dopamine, which was the inspiration behind the name of the brand.
-Tan believes food should be about happiness and indulgence and he says Dopa’s menu “evokes nostalgia".
-Fans of food grounded in authentic Japanese flavours will appreciate tucking into karaage chicken or Japanese golden curry.
+Tan believes food should be about happiness and indulgence and says Dopa’s menu “evokes nostalgia".
+Fans of food grounded in authentic Japanese flavours will appreciate the karaage chicken or Japanese golden curry.

 Atmosphere: Sleek and minimalist